jksinamo/sampleCode/README.md

 - Compile into executable for a standalone app
 - Different versions for the app

-## Short sample usage in anti-vaccine online community : please access "antivax" folder
+## Short sample usage in anti-vaccine online community
+Please access "antivax" folder

-## Rasch Experiment   : Reproducible appendix of model comparison in R
+## Rasch Experiment
+Reproducible appendix of model comparison in R